romagna92/Master_s_Thesis_Different_Lenses/README.md

 ├── Webscraping_RT_BoxOffice                                    # Contains Function to Scrape Box Office Revenues from Rotten Tomatoes and a Runner Script
 │   ├── Scraping Box Office off of RT.py            (!)         # Runner Script (!) to scrape Box office figures from Rotten Tomatoes
-│       ├── prepare_movie_list_for_scraping.py                  # Function to prepare a list of movies to scrape for (input file will not be available)
+│       ├── prepare_movie_list_for_scraping.py                  # Function to prepare a list of movies to scrape for
 │       └── ScrapeBoxOfficeRT.py                                # Function doing the scraping, called by the runner script

 ├── Webscraping_RT_XHR                                          # Contains Code needed to Scrape Film Reviews from Rotten Tomatoes